DogusTeknoloji/doit-wf/README.md

 **on** state has an *entry* action defined, so as soon as the state becomes active, this action runs.
 The type of the action is *Branch* that works like a *switch* statement. *Branch* activity loops through the conditions of it's branches and runs the action of the first suitable branch.
 In this scenario first branch is a *Code* action, which simply runs the code specified.
 The second action is a *Log* action, which logs it's *message* property to the configured log target.

+To generate the scenario code, just post this JSON to **http://localhost:3000/scenario/build**

 And here's the generated scenario code based on the json file above:
 ```typescript
 import * as Core from '../engine/core';